 Old City, Philadelphia

-We are a relational, psychodynamic, and trauma-informed practice with over 16 therapists who specialize in anxiety.
+We are a relational psychodynamic and trauma-informed practice with therapists who specialize in anxiety.
 We do not just help you manage the alarm.
 We help you understand the fire.

 The racing thoughts, the tightness in your chest, the sleepless nights, the worst-case scenarios on a loop.
 Those experiences are real and deserve relief.
 But anxiety is almost always the surface expression of patterns that run much deeper, patterns that started long before you had language to describe them.